darren-rose/terraform-kubernetes-101/README.md

 # Terraform Kubernetes 101

-Use Terraform to provision Kubernetes objects e.g. prods, services, etc
+Use Terraform to provision Kubernetes objects e.g. namespaces, pods, services, etc

 Initialise Kubernetes provider (Note: update the provider values for your cluster)